ethz-coss/global-city-growth/README.md

 ## How this repo is organized

-The documentation for the pipeline is hosted here [DOCUMENTATION LINK HERE]
+The [documentation](https://github.com/andreamusso96/global-city-growth) explaining the pipeline's tables (and their columns).

+The folder structure:

 - readme/ - The readmes of the various repositories associated with the project
 - src/ - The code